PPE for Safe Asbestos Removal

 • Only the filters are classed as asbestos waste

-• Mask body must be decontaminated before reuse.
+• The mask body must be decontaminated before reuse.

 Face Fit Testing